confluentinc/demo-dsp-fraud-detection/README.md

 3. Click the `Run` button below the bottom right of the Flink SQL Query Text Card and results will pop up
 ![update_watermark_flink_query.png](img/update_watermark_flink_query.png)

-### Create Real Time Flink Processing to Identify Fraudulent Events
+### Create Real-Time Flink Processing to Identify Fraudulent Events
 1. Click `+` Icon to the left of the Flink SQL Query Text Card to create a new query card
 2. In the new Flink SQL Query Text Card enter